 One of the hallmarks of the JPS Family Medicine Residency Program is maternity care.
 Operative obstetrics is emphasized in the Maternal Child Health Area of Emphasis (MCH AOE).
-Since its inception over a decade ago, graduates have each performed over 150 Cesarean sections during their MCH rotations.
-Operative obstetrics is emphasized in the third year and four year maternal-child, rural and international medicine areas of emphasis.
+Since its inception over fifteen years ago, graduates have each performed over 150 Cesarean sections during their MCH rotations.
+Operative obstetrics is emphasized in the third and fourth year maternal-child, rural, and international medicine areas of emphasis.
 MCH residents also complete a formal obstetric, procedural, and ultrasound curriculum.

 Pediatrics and Adolescents

-Want to work with children?
-Start here.
 Over the years, pediatrics has become one of the strengths of our program.
-Our residents do rotations at both Children's Medical Center of Dallas and Cook Children's in Fort Worth - two of the top pediatric hospitals in the world.
+Our residents do rotations at both Children’s Health Dallas and Cook Children’s in Fort Worth – two of the top pediatric hospitals in the world.
 The inpatient and emergency medicine rotations are some of the most popular resident experiences.

 With so many people relying on them for medical care, rural physicians have to be ready for anything.
-At JPS, our rural medicine training program is recognized as one of the best in the country.
-You'll learn to handle internal medicine, ICU, emergency medicine, procedures, orthopedics and obstetrics with complete confidence.
+At JPS, our rural medicine training program is nationally recognized as one of the best in the country.
+You’ll learn to handle internal medicine, ICU, emergency medicine, procedures, orthopedics, and obstetrics with complete confidence.
 Plus, residents routinely rotate through several small Texas communities with JPS alumni.
-It's this kind of real-world experience that sets JPS (and our alumni) apart.
+It’s this kind of real-world experience that sets JPS apart.

 At JPS, we introduce all our family medicine residents to sports medicine because we know this type of treatment is useful far beyond the playing field.
-Sports medicine training gives our residents the opportunity to examine, diagnose and treat common musculoskeletal pathology under more extreme conditions than you would generally find in a primary care facility.
-This means you'll learn the skills to get players back in the game, put workers back on the job and get the elderly back on their feet.
+Sports medicine training gives our residents the opportunity to examine, diagnose, and treat common musculoskeletal pathology under more extreme conditions than you would generally find in a primary care facility.

 Residents receive comprehensive, hands-on training for the examination and treatment of athletes at a variety of facilities and attend lectures by sports medicine physicians.
-Additionally, JPS works with a variety of athletic programs and organizations in the Fort Worth area, and serves as the team physicians for TCU.
+JPS Sports Medicine Physicians are the official team doctors for Texas Christian University, and they work with a variety of athletic programs and organizations in the Fort Worth area.

 Visit https://www.star-telegram.com/news/local/community/fort-worth/article65033927.html to learn more about this program